-Session-Based Restrictions | Fortinet’s SD-WAN’s session-based solution causes downtimes during WAN issues as it cannot reliably switch paths
+Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

-Key Insights on Fortinet’s SD-WAN Challenges
+Key Insights on Firewall-based SD-WAN Challenges

 DNS and Visibility Issues: User reports highlight unreliable DNS performance and limited monitoring, which could obscure problems until they cause major disruptions.